 BSL Local Action Plans are currently being developed for 2024 to 2030.
 We have worked closely with both NHS GG&C and Glasgow City Council to progress the development of new local plans, including engaging with BSL users and identifying key actions for GCHSCP to promote and support British Sign Language (BSL).
 Our progress towards delivering these actions will be reported through our equality mainstreaming report.

-Appendix 1: Glasgow City Integration Joint Board Equality Outcomes 2024 to 2028 may face barriers through disability, la ble to everyone.
-In particular, those who nguage and digital exclusion.
-General Duty: Promote Equality of Opportunity Strategic Plan Partnership Priority: 1.
+Appendix 1: Glasgow City Integration Joint Board Equality Outcomes 2024 to 2028

+Outcome 1: Information and communications about our services and how to access them are inclusive and accessible to everyone.
+In particular, those who may face barriers through disability, language and digital exclusion.

+General Duty: Promote Equality of Strategic Plan Partnership Priority: Opportunity 1.
 Prevention, early intervention and well being and 3.
-Supporting people in their communities Why have we prioritised this outcome Through the research and engagement it was highlighted that there is more we can do to ensure that people get the advice and support they need, when they need it.
+Supporting people in their communities

+Through the research and engagement it was highlighted that there is more we can do to ensure that people get the advice and support they need, when they need it.
 One way we will do this is by working to ensure people have access to information about our services in a way that meets their needs.

+Communication Barriers

+Internet

-Communication Barriers Internet Overall, one in eleven (9%) do not use the e internet.
-Those aged 75 and over were by far the most likely to say they did not use the internet, with 57% of all people in this age group saying they did not use the internet for any reason.
-Those in the most deprived areas were more likely than others to say they did not use the internet (13%).
-Those with a limiting condition or illness were much more likely than others to say they did not use the internet (20% vs 5%).
-Source: NHSGGC Health and Wellbeing Survey This aligns with the Is Scotland Fairer?
+Overall, one in eleven (9%) do not use the internet.

+- Those aged 75 and over were by far the most likely to say they did not use the internet, with 57% of all people in this age group saying they did not use the internet for any reason. - Those in the most deprived areas were more likely than others to say they did not use the internet (13%). - Those with a limiting condition or illness were much more likely than others to say they did not use the internet (20% vs 5%).

+This aligns with the Is Scotland Fairer?
 Recommendation that 'The Scottish Government should set a NEO to ensure offline services meet the needs of disabled people who are digitally excluded.'

 GCHSCP Staff were surveyed to ask what action they had taken or might take to meet the needs of patients who face communication barriers when accessing services.

-People for whom English is not their first la anguage Of those who work with patients and service users directly, 54% book an interpreter for every encounter, 40% extend appointment time.
+People for whom English is not their first language

+Of those who work with patients and service users directly, 54% book an interpreter for every encounter, 40% extend appointment time.